Camp Policies.

 Our operating costs are by and large fixed for the season by the time we hit spring.
 If a camper withdraws between March 31st and May 31st, an additional $500 (plus the $500 deposit) will be forfeited to the camp.
 If a camper withdraws for any reason on or after June 1st, the entire camp fee will be forfeited.

-Once a camper arrives at camp, no refunds will be issued in the case that your child leaves camp early or misses days of camp for any reason, including, but not limited to, being sent home as a result of breaking the Code of Conduct*.
+Once a camper arrives at camp, no refunds will be issued in the case that your child leaves camp early or misses days of camp for any reason*.
+Any additional transportation provided by the camp shall be an additional charge.
 This policy enables us to continue keeping camp affordable, invest in our programming, site, and staff, and provide needs-based support to reduce access barriers to camp.

-Once a camper arrives at camp, no refunds will be issued in the case that your child leaves camp early or misses days of camp for any reason, including, but not limited to, being sent home as a result of breaking the Code of Conduct*.
+Once a camper arrives at camp, no refunds will be issued in the case that your child leaves camp early or misses days of camp for any reason*.
+Any additional transportation provided by the camp shall be an additional charge.
 This policy enables us to continue keeping camp affordable, invest in our programming, site, and staff, and provide needs-based support to reduce access barriers to camp.

 Camper and Parent Code of Conduct.

-Providing a fun, and meaningful program experience begins with creating an environment that ensures campers' emotional and physical security.
-We entrust all our chanichimot (campers/participants) with the responsibility of treating each other, staff, visitors, and our environment with respect.
+Providing a fun, unforgettable summer experience begins with creating an environment that ensures all members of the camp community feel safe, comfortable, respected and accepted.
+Camp Shomria is committed to providing a safe, caring, and inclusive environment for learning and fun.
+We entrust all our campers with the responsibility of treating each other, staff, visitors, and our environment with respect.

-To ensure that all chanichimot (campers/participants) experience at Camp Shomria/the Ken is positive, and to help ensure the safety and security of all participants, the Chanichol (Camper/Participant) and their Parents/Guardians hereby acknowledge and agree to this code of conduct:
+To ensure that all campers’ experience at Camp Shomria is positive, and to help ensure the safety and security of all participants, the Camper and their Parents/Guardians hereby acknowledge and agree to this code of conduct:

 AS A CAMPER I WILL NOT…